 With outdoor photography (putting aside the inconvenience of rain and in Auckland the frequency of) public enemy number one is sunlight causing reflections and high-contrast images, with the potential for deep shadow and overexposed areas.
 Closely followed by the ground, surroundings and clouds reflecting back onto vehicles and appearing in the photos.

 Large Scale Studio Lighting Equipment

 The difference Tim Salix makes is to have specialist studio equipment capable of photographing sizeable reflective surface areas in large open spaces.
 On a vehicle shoot in a photographic studio and depending on a client’s specific requirements he can install anywhere from 10 to 15 studio lights.
 With other indoor locations and when specified by quote the side of each vehicle will have two Swiss-made Elinchrom studio lights, rated at 2,400 watts, attached to silver-lined 2-metre wide open reflectors firing backwards.
 Or 4,800 watts are available when running through optional double power packs.
-And the front (mounted up high) and then the rear of each vehicle will have another 2-metre wide reflector to further assist in achieving consistent lighting.
+And the front and then the rear of each vehicle will have another 2-metre wide reflector to further assist in achieving consistent lighting.
 Four of the aforementioned reflectors can be installed to photograph the sides of truck/trailer units or even large buses.